Zawiya of Sidi Muhammad Ben Sliman al-Jazuli: The cemetery and the Saadian mausoleum

 The establishment of the zawiya also led to the development of a small cemetery along its western flank (separate from al-Jazuli's actual mausoleum chamber) which also served as the very first burial site of the Saadian dynasty in Marrakesh (before the later Saadian Tombs in the Kasbah).
 Soon after Muhammad al-Sheikh was assassinated by the Ottomans in 1557, Ahmad al-'Araj (his brother) was put to death, along with all his possible male heirs, allowing Moulay Abdallah al-Ghalib to accede to power unchallenged.
 After a time, Ahmad and his sons were buried near al-Jazuli's mausoleum on the initiative of the local scholar Abu 'Amru al-Qastali al-Murrakshi.
-According to his tombstone's inscription, his daughter 'Aysha was responsible for erecting the domed mausoleum, known as the Qubba al-Ashraf, over his tomb.
+According to his tombstone's inscription, his daughter 'Aysha was responsible for erecting the domed mausoleum, known as the Qubūr al-Ashraf, over his tomb.
 His tombstone, carved in black marble, disappeared sometime after 1946.
 Another tombstone within the mausoleum is believed to be for Ahmad's father, Muhammad Ibn 'Abd al-Rahman (also known as al-Qa'im bi-'Amrillah), though this is not confirmed by any inscription.
 The mausoleum structure is a simple chamber made in brick with a dome on an octagonal base.
 Inside, the upper walls of the chamber are decorated with arabesque and epigraphic motifs carved in plaster.